jbumbe/EdgewarePlusPlus/README.md

 •*Allowing creation of a per-pack config setup, to help pack creators show off their "intended" settings*

+•*Moving Popups, which bounce around the screen [like some other infamous programs](https://www.youtube.com/watch?v=LSgk7ctw1HY)*

+•*Subliminal Message popups, which use the captions file to flash short mantras up randomly*

+•*Experimental Linux support that may or may not break in the future (read the section above!)*

 ## Planned Additions:

 •*Giving mitosis a percentage activation slider*